 Who would most likely claim on accidental death cover?

 Though claiming on Accidental Death can happen to anyone from a senior traveller to a young back packer; some people who travel for work in dangerous areas may find the benefit useful for their loved ones to help with funeral costs.
 A cover such as this is for the financial reimbursement for your loved ones in the event that you die on your trip.
-Travellers who will be participating in the following is more likely from in including:
+The following types of travellers may be more likely to claim on accidental death cover:

 - Seniors travelling